WeBeginners-Community/DocBook/Algorithms/LinearSearch/linear-search.md

 # Linear Search

-Linear search is a sequential searching algorithm where we start from one end and check every element of the list until the desired element is found
+Linear search is a sequential searching algorithm where we start from one end and check every element of the list until the desired element is found.

+It is the simplest searching algorithm.

 ## How Linear Search Works